Working Solutions Work-At-Home Company

 The company also seeks bilingual agents.
-(See more bilingual jobs.)
-Company also hires travel agents with knowledge of Apollo, Amadeus, Galileo, Sabre or WorldSpan and corporate booking experience.
+The company also hires travel agents with knowledge of Apollo, Amadeus, Galileo, Sabre or WorldSpan and corporate booking experience.

 Because Working Solutions hires independent contractors there is no guarantee of minimum wage or any number of hours per week.
 However, the position is likely a part-time call center job.
 The company says its projects, which all compensate differently, pay anywhere from $9 to $30 an hour.
 However, they may not necessarily calculate pay on an hourly rate.
 Agents invoice Working Solutions, based on their projects' pay instructions, and are paid every two weeks.